pks5/machineblocks/docs/01_system.md

 ## Block Files

-Each block file is a reusable module, contains its own example, and is directly executable in OpenSCAD.
-Use `use <file.scad>` to ignore example code when importing.
+Each Block File is a self-contained `.scad` file that is directly executable in OpenSCAD.
+It contains a Block Module definition, customizer variables for interactive parameter control, and the module call with config propagation.
+When imported via `use <file.scad>`, only the module definition is loaded.

+For the complete Block File structure, customizer syntax, config handling, and module patterns, see `03_patterns_and_examples.md`.

 ---